Tinkoff/pvm/README.md

 - `pvm publish -s stale` publishes stale packages (where registry version outdated).
 - `pvm publish -s all` publish all packages.

-Curious ?
+Curious?
 See [documentation](https://tinkoff.github.io/pvm/) for more detailed information.